-The NYS sponsors a Concerto Competition every year for members of the Principal Orchestra.
+NYS sponsors a Concerto Competition every year for members of Principal Orchestra.
 All who wish to do so may audition in January for this event.
 MUSIC TO BE PERFORMED AT THE COMPETITION MUST BE SUBMITTED TO THE PRINCIPAL ORCHESTRA CONDUCTOR NO LATER THAN THE FIRST REHEARSAL IN NOVEMBER.
 This insures that (a) the work being prepared is playable by the orchestra and (b) the music will not have to be rented.
 The winner will play a movement of a concerto with the orchestra at the Winter concert.
-Due to Covid-19, this season's Concerto Competition will be different.
-The deadline to register for an audition is April 1st, and eligible participants will audition on April 24th at Norwalk City Hall.
-For full details on this year's competition, click here.

 In the summer of 2008 NYS embarked on its first performance trip overseas to Prague, Budapest, Vienna and Salzburg.
 Since then, NYS has traveled biannually.
 Past tours include touring the Czech Republic, Hungary, Austria, Spain, Italy, Germany, Portugal, and in 2021 a trip to Italy will be offered.
 The NYS Performance Tours are open to students in the Concert and Principal Orchestras.
-The 2020 Italy trip was postponed to 2022.
-Click here for more info and a detailed itinerary.
+Click here for more info and a detailed itinerary about our next tour.

 From time to time we hold master classes, where participants in our program may perform in public for a guest instructor, who then coaches the students.
 Both audience members and performers can learn a great deal from these “open lessons”.
 More info here.
 All Master Classes are online for the 2020-2021 season.